 A key person has special responsibilities for working with a small number of children, giving them the reassurance to feel safe and cared for and building relationships with their parents.

-When your child starts nursery they will be allocated a key person who will take the lead in all aspects of care, learning and development for your child.
-Your child will also have a second key person so that when the main key person is away there is a familiar and trusted person who knows your child well.
-These key people will also give you a firm point of contact within the nursery, someone with whom you may discuss changes to care routines or events that may affect your child.
+When your child starts nursery, they will be allocated a key person who will take the lead in all aspects of care, learning and development for your child.
+Your key person will also give you a firm point of contact within the nursery, someone with whom you may discuss changes to care routines or events that may affect your child.